shahrukh-git/Retail-Sales-Analytics-ETL-Pipeline-using-Azure-Data-Factory/README.md

 # Summary:
 * Designed and implemented an end-to-end ETL pipeline using Azure Data Factory to ingest customer, product, and sales data from local CSV files via a Self-Hosted Integration Runtime (SHIR).
-* The project was executed entirely without Azure Databricks.

 # Key Highlights:
 * Used Self-Hosted Integration Runtime to securely load CSV files from on-prem/local system into Azure Data Lake Gen2 (Raw zone).